CTF-handbooks/map-maker-handbook/HANDBOOK.md

   //r air ctf_map:ind_glass
   ```
 * After finishing your first glass barrier wall, proceed to build the other 3 sides of the barrier.
 * You can also make a roof using any type of indestructible node such as the `indestructible barrier glass`, but if you set your map area correctly later on, players shouldn't be able to escape through the roof.
-You can not add a roof.
+So, you do not necessarily need to add a roof.

 ***
 ### 8. Building the map